Treating elevated intraocular pressure with nicotinamide and its analogs

 Unmet Need: Prophylactic therapy for the prevention of glaucoma

 Glaucoma affects millions globally and can be caused by the buildup of intraocular pressure (IOP), causing optic nerve damage and progressive blindness.
-Because glaucoma is often detected after damage occurs, it is critical to monitor and reduce high IOP when first detected.
-Current treatments focus on reducing high IOP through topical eye application, which is difficult and time-consuming for patients.
-Therefore, there is a need for a cost-effective and easy-to-use preventative approach to reduce high IOP with minimal side effects.
+Because glaucoma is often detected after damage has occurred, it is critical to monitor and reduce high IOP at the earliest stage.
+Current treatments focus on reducing IOP through topical eye application, which is difficult and time-consuming for patients.
+Therefore, there is a need for a cost-effective, easy-to-use preventive approach to reduce high IOP with minimal side effects.

 The Technology: Nicotinamide-based therapy for treating high intraocular pressure